aml-org/syaml/README.md

 This project includes the following:

+- Lexer

-- The lexer converts YAML files to YEAST tokens using Haskell's [YamlReference: YAML reference implementation](https://hackage.haskell.org/package/YamlReference).
+  Converts YAML files to YEAST tokens using Haskell's [YamlReference: YAML reference implementation](https://hackage.haskell.org/package/YamlReference)

+- Parser

-- The parser uses the lexer YEAST token output to generate a hierarchical model.
+  Uses the lexer YEAST token output to generate a hierarchical model.

   The structure of the model matches the structure created by the [YAML Reference Parser](http://ben-kiki.org/ypaste/).

 # Features

 - Complete YAML 1.2 processor
-- Able to parse all examples from the [YAML specification](http://www.yaml.org/spec/1.2/spec.html)
+- Ability to parse all examples from the [YAML specification](http://www.yaml.org/spec/1.2/spec.html)

 ## In development